samchungy/eslint-plugin-import-zod/README.md

 ### [`prefer-zod-namespace`](docs/rules/prefer-zod-namespace.md)

-This rule enforces using namespace imports for zod instead of named imports.
+This rule enforces using namespace imports for zod instead of named imports or default imports.

 #### ❌ Invalid